npearsonat/brent_us_oil_price/README.md

 ### Retail-to-Crude Ratio
 ![US Retail Crude Ratio](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/us_retail_crude_ratio.png)

 The pump-to-Brent ratio (adjusted to a per-barrel basis using the 42-gallon conversion) tracks what fraction of crude cost passes through to consumers.
 The ratio typically sits above 1.0, reflecting refining, distribution, and taxes layered on top of crude.
-The keyt takeway from this graph is that the premium that Americans pay for oil and gas is relateively consistent regardless of greater world events.
+The key takeway from this graph is that the premium that Americans pay for oil and gas is relatively consistent regardless of greater world events.
 If anything, that premium has been steadily decreased over the past few decades. increases in brent oil prices have not disproportionately affected Americans.

 ### U.S. Gas vs Brent
 ![US Gas vs Brent](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/us_gas_vs_brent.png)

 This graph zooms on the shocks and how oil and gas prices recovered from them.
-It shows how much oil and gas changed from a baseline price right before it occured.
+It shows how much oil and gas changed from a baseline price right before it occurred.
 With all of these oil shocks, there was a dramatic increase followed by a decrease and a leveling out.
 It is important to note that this may not necessarily be the case for 2026, but it is how previous oil shocks played out.

 ### Rockets & Feathers
 ![Rockets and Feathers](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/rockets_and_feathers_2.png)